simondanielsson/datascience-sandbox/README.md

 $ pipenv shell
 ```

-and then run the app by running
+and run the application with

 ```console
 $ streamlit run app.py